 The approximately 173-feet-long by 96-feet-wide steel float would be manufactured in Shanghai, China between approximately December 2018 and June 2019 and dry shipped on the deck of a freighter, to be temporarily docked at Pier 1 on Treasure Island in San Francisco.
-At Pier 1, Treasure Island, a "warm shell"11 for the new fire station would be built upon the deck of the float between approximately June 2019 and May 2020.
+At Pier 1, Treasure Island, a "warm shell" for the new fire station would be built upon the deck of the float between approximately June 2019 and May 2020.
 Materials for the building construction would be delivered to Treasure Island, off-loaded and staged onto Pier 1 by trucks from multiple sites around the Bay Area, and moved by small crane from the pier onto the float for installation.
-Simultaneously with float and warm shell assembly at Treasure Island, dredging would be conducted at the float's permanent location east of Pier 221⁄2.